-Athol Shmith, Photogrpaher.
+Athol Shmith, Photographer.

-Following up from the two recent posts by Peter Leiss on
+Following the two recent posts by Peter Leiss on Robert Rosen and Jill Gocher.

 These posts triggered my memories of the good old days when I lived next door to